Buses in Bristol: History

-Horse-bus services in Bristol were started in 1887 by the Bristol Tramways & Carriage Company, with a service from the Victoria Rooms (connecting with the trams) to Clifton.
-The horse-buses were replaced by motor buses from 1906, first on a service from the city centre to Clifton.
+Horse-drawn omnibus services in Bristol were started in 1887 by the Bristol Tramways & Carriage Company, with a service from the Victoria Rooms (connecting with the trams) to Clifton.
+The omnibuses were replaced by motor buses from 1906, first on a service from the city centre to Clifton.

 From 1887 to 1986, Bristol Tramways (renamed Bristol Omnibus Company in 1957) had an almost complete monopoly of bus services in and from Bristol.
 The exceptions were in the 1920s, when Greyhound Motors provided competition until taken over by Bristol Tramways in 1928; a few small independent operators, the last of which, the Dundry Pioneer, was acquired in 1950; and Red & White Services, which started joint services with Bristol Omnibus Company to South Wales when the Severn Bridge opened in 1966.

 Between 1937 and 1978 Bristol Omnibus Company was the operating partner in Bristol Joint Service (BJS), a joint undertaking with Bristol Corporation which controlled bus services within the city (and initially also its trams).
 The company owned and operated the buses, and shared revenues with the Corporation.
 BJS included services to suburbs outside the city limits (e.g. Filton, Patchway, Staple Hill and Kingswood).

 Bus services expanded steadily between the wars.
 Between 1938 and 1941 Bristol's tramways were abandoned, and buses replaced the tram routes.

 Bristol Tramways was state-owned from 1948.
 Expansion of services continued, to serve the new estates built on the edges of the city.
 But from 1954 passenger numbers started to decline.
 Most services started from the Centre, Prince Street or Old Market, although the tram replacement services started between 1938 and 1941 were mostly cross-city routes.
 In 1958 routes were linked, so that almost all routes ran across the city.
 This was to reduce congestion caused by standing buses in the central area, and also to provide better access to the new Broadmead shopping area.

 In 1969 the company, now known as Bristol Omnibus Company, was transferred to the National Bus Company.

 By 1973, growing congestion was again creating delays and unreliable timing on the long cross-city routes, and some services were again split.

 In 1978 the end of Bristol Joint Services enabled city services to be linked with routes in the eastern suburbs which were well outside the city boundaries.
 In 1981, limited stop express services were started to the outer suburbs, initially under the Clipper brand.
 Also in 1981 the NBC's Market Analysis Project triggered more changes, with the abandonment of some long-established routes.